 Should you take Folic Acid?
 When you’re trying to conceive knowing just which supplements you should be taking can be difficult.
 There are so many you could take, but many of these don’t have the evidence base behind them, and it’s so important to take the right supplements for you.
 However there is a supplement to take that is crucial and has all the evidence to support it’s use and this is folic acid.
 This blog was written by Nitin Makadia (BSc MRPhamS) who is the Medical Writer for the lovely people at Dr Fertility and first published on their blog.

-Despite this, researchers found that, amongst nearly 500,000 women who were questioned, fewer than one in three took this supplement before becoming pregnant (2).
+Despite this, researchers found that, amongst nearly 500,000 women who were questioned, fewer than one in three took folic acid before becoming pregnant.2

 What is folic acid and why is it important?

-Folic acid, also known as vitamin B9, is found in foods such as leafy green vegetables, brown rice, granary bread and also in cereals which are fortified with the supplement (1).
-The Government is also considering fortifying flour with folic acid because it is so important (3).
-At this point it would be useful to mention that you may see folic acid also being called folate.
+Folic acid, also known as vitamin B9, is found in foods such as leafy green vegetables, brown rice, granary bread and also in cereals which are fortified with folic acid.1 The Government has also considered fortifying flour with folic acid because it is so important.3 At this point it would be useful to mention that you may see folic acid also being called folate.
 Folate is another form of folic acid that is naturally found in food, whereas folic acid is the man-made form found in most supplements.
-Your body converts folic acid into folate before it can be used.
+Your body converts folic acid into a type of folate before it can be used.
 For now, it’s easier to think about them as being the same thing.

 Folic acid has a number of important roles in the body, such as helping your blood to form normally.4 But our key focus is on its role in the early part of pregnancy.
-Folic acid contributes to maternal tissue growth during pregnancy and combats low maternal folate status which is a risk factor in the development of neural tube defects, such as spina bifida.
-In the UK, around 1000 pregnancies are affected by neural tube defects each year (3).
+Folic acid contributes to maternal tissue growth during pregnancy and combats low maternal folate status which is a risk factor in the development of neural tube defects.
+In the UK, around 1000 pregnancies are affected by neural tube defects each year.3

 Some women may have a higher risk of their pregnancy being affected by a neural tube defect.
-This might be if you or your partner have any history of neural tube defects in your families, or in previous pregnancies(1).
-There is also an increased risk if you have diabetes, are taking anti-epilepsy medicines or in women who are obese with a body mass index (BMI) of over 30(7).
-If this is the case, you may need to take a higher daily dose of 5 milligrams, which your GP can prescribe if it’s appropriate for you (1).
-If you have any medical conditions or allergies, it’s always best to check with your doctor before starting to take the supplement just in case it’s not suitable for you (5).
+This might be if you or your partner have any history of neural tube defects in your family, or in previous pregnancies.1 There is also an increased risk if you have diabetes, are taking anti-epilepsy medicines or in women who are obese with a body mass index (BMI) of over 30.6 If this is the case, please consult your doctor.
+If you have any medical conditions or allergies, it’s always best to check with your doctor before starting to take a folic acid supplement just in case it’s not suitable for you.4

-What if you haven’t been taking the supplement before you become pregnant?
+What if you haven’t been taking folic acid before you become pregnant?

 Firstly, don’t panic!
 If you are already taking a supplement designed specifically for fertility or for pregnancy, just check the ingredients.
-Chances are it may already contain 400 micrograms of folic acid, or folate, per daily dose.
-Not all supplements do, so it’s best to check and, if it doesn’t already contain these, then start taking some as soon as you can, as long as it’s not something you need to check with your doctor first if you fall into one of the higher risk categories, as mentioned above.
+The chances are it may already contain the recommended 400 micrograms of folic acid, or folate, per daily dose.
+Not all supplements do, so it’s best to check and, if it doesn’t already contain folic acid or folate, then start taking your supplementary daily folic acid as soon as you can.
+Just check with your doctor first if you fall into one of the higher risk categories, as mentioned above.
 If you are taking a supplement that is not designed specifically for fertility, just check that it does not contain vitamin A (retinol).
 Vitamin A is still important to take in low levels through a healthy balanced diet but, during pregnancy, vitamin A supplements or foods that are naturally high in vitamin A, such as liver, should be avoided.
 Pregnancy and fertility supplements will often instead contain beta-carotene, which your body can convert to vitamin A only when it is needed.9

 If you are now more than 12 weeks pregnant and have not been taking a folic acid supplement, it’s important to know that the chances of your baby developing a neural tube defect are still very small.
-For example, spina bifida is found in only 6 out of every 10,000 babies (6).
-Talk to you GP or midwife about any concerns you have so that they can keep a close watch on your baby’s health as part of your routine antenatal care.
+For example, spina bifida is found in only 6 out of every 10,000 babies.5 Talk to your doctor or midwife about any concerns you have so that they can keep a close watch on your baby’s health as part of your routine antenatal care.

 So, the takeaway messages are, as long as there are no other health concerns:

-- Get into a routine of taking your supplement every day, perhaps in the morning with breakfast, so that you don’t forget
+- Get into a routine of taking your folic acid every day, perhaps in the morning with breakfast, so that you don’t forget.

 - Why do I need folic acid in pregnancy?
 [Online content accessed 14.04.20]